Prospective Reception Parents

 Children can continue their own learning journey’s in the free flow environment.
 At the end of the afternoon we sit down together and have a story.

-Parents wait outside the classroom doors in the Reception outdoor area and the teachers hand children over directly.
+Parents wait outside the classroom doors at the front of the Reception classrooms and the teachers hand children over directly.

 Other adult led activities such as teacher led groups, fine motor activities, communication activities, PE, assemblies, will happen at some point during the school day, however these depend on the day of the week and the time of the academic year.